What is the Easter Fire in Germany? A Symbol of Light in Darkness

 What is the Easter Fire in Germany Today?

-Today, Easter bonfires in Germany have lost most of the religious meaning, and they tend to be social event.
+Today, Easter bonfires in Germany have lost much of the religious meaning, and they tend to be social event.
 Friends and family come together with neighbors around a fire, and it’s more like a huge party with food and drink.
 Depending on where you are in Germany, you can either light your own bonfire, while in other areas, bonfires are built and monitored by the local fire department.

 Fires are generally left lit until dawn on Easter Morning, although, in some places they continue burning until Easter Monday, which is a National Holiday in Germany.